 This is a transition class between the Early Childhood Program and Level 1 classes.
 Five year olds continue to work on the same concepts begun in the 3 and 4 year old classes, but in greater degrees of complexity.
 Their ability to count the music is developed, they utilize opposite arms and legs while skipping, galloping and balancing.
 Weight transfers are taught in more complex patterns, and traveling steps across the floor are done on half pointe.
 They also begin to learn the technique of spotting (the snap of the head that allows dancers to turn without getting dizzy).

 This is the form of “street” dance that incorporates jazz principles to create a funky twist.
 Students work on rhythm patterns, body isolations, breaking, and b-boy tricks.
+Contemporary hip-hop is also offered as a more advanced style of hip-hop, which focuses on smoother and more intricate movements.
 Overall, hip-hop is a high-energy and emotion driven style of dance, and it is growing popular in the urban culture.
-Schedule

 This class explodes with energy with styles ranging from street jazz to Broadway.
 The class is based on the principles of ballet to improve technique.
 After a warm-up section done center floor that works on flexibility, strength and alignment the class works on combinations that use contemporary movements incorporating turns and leaps.